Sri Lankans in Japan: Modern

 Sri Lankans fill a gap in a number of professional categories including healthcare and ICT.
-Sri Lankans also have access to the 'Special Skilled Worker' category in nursing care, food service, construction and agriculture.Japan has targeted South Asia and South East Asia as sources for talent.
+Sri Lankans also have access to the 'Special Skilled Worker' category in nursing care, food service, construction and agriculture.

-Schools in Sri Lanka offer training in the Japanese language at O-Level and A-Level targeting employment in 14 sectors including nursing, hospitality, building cleaning, agricultural activities, motor mechanics, electronics and electrical engineering.

 In May 2024 a 31-year-old woman from Sri Lanka who came to Japan in 2018 as the first technical intern trainee in the caregiving field completed her education and obtained a qualification as a caregiver.

 Issues

-Two Sri Lankans were accused of an illegal abortion in May 2024.
-They had performed the illegal abortion through an illegally obtained drug after being unable to carry out an abortion at a doctors clinic due to the period allowed under the abortion law having lapsed.
-Though it is abnormally common for babies to be abandoned by foreign nationals, illegal abortions by foreign nationals are seen as more rare.
-Analysts believe that the government needs to make the support services more well-known.
-Abortion is not covered by public health insurance.
+As with many Southeast Asian countries, corrupt predatory brokers often lure students and other workers into a cycle of debt by charging exorbitant recruitment fees that can require years of labor in Japan just to repay.
+Such emigration from Sri Lanka is often supported by Sri Lankan politicians and other connected figures such as brokers to take advantage of Japanese immigration issues, leveraging their influence to control recruitment agencies or bypass regulatory oversight for financial gain.
+Emigrants are frequently duped by recruitment intermediaries and politically connected sub-agents into paying unauthorized fees exceeding 1 million LKR, a practice that forces emigrants into debt to these brokers from Sri Lanka prior to arrival.
+With institutional corruption, the ecosystem of immigration is fueled by a "immigration industry" consisting of unregulated politically connected people, NGOs, and others who push emigration for personal financial gain.

 Of the seventeen deaths involving immigration detention by all nationalities, one death of a Sri Lankan national who had overstayed her visa led to a campaign by the relatives of the deceased to obtain compensation.
 Other deaths include that of an Indian national, Nigerian national and Vietnamese national.

-Many Sri Lankans in Japan miss food from Sri Lanka and have a difficult time to adapt to Japanese food.
-Foods that are similar to the spiciness of Sri Lankan food include that served by Nepali and Indian restaurants.
-Some Sri Lankans in Japan were also shocked that Japanese tend to keep times that were agreed upon.
-Others were surprised that eating and drinking is not allowed in public transport.
+Sri Lankan nationals have been specifically noted by the National Police Agency (NPA) for involvement in specialized organized crime, along with Pakistani and Russian groups, rank in the top five nationalities involved in organized vehicle theft rings targeting high-end automobiles for international export.